AbhilashDubbaka/sql-tableau-analysis-tasks/README.md

 **Visualisation:**

 Bottom left chart on the [dashboard](https://public.tableau.com/views/SQLTasks_15969830555650/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), "Number of managers per department", shows that in 1990 that there were only 2 female managers and 8 male managers so only 20% of managers in the whole company were female.
 The number of female managers gradually increased over time and reached a peak of 44 managers in 1996 and 1997 with proportion of 41% and 40% respectively of total managers.
 To check out the breakdown for specific departments, you can use the department filter on the right hand side of the interactive dashboard.
-This will also change the charts for the right hand side chart as well.
+This will also change the right hand side charts as well.

 ## Task 3
 **Request:**